Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Preliminary Remarks

 Masking is a form of attention or autoregression, in which the input is multiplied by a binary mask to either emphasize or de-emphasize the relationship between certain elements, as well as imposing a specific ordering on the data.
 Learning the autoregressive structure of the observed data is necessary to model sequential dynamics.
 For example, the previous time step will have an impact on the current time step, which is an autoregressive relationship in the temporal domain.
 Other such relationships can also exist within a single frame in the spatial domain.
 Traditionally, recurrent neural networks (RNNs) are used as generic and expressive autoregressive models for univariate outputs~\cite{hochreiter1997long,bahdanau2014neural,cho2014learning,rasul2020multivariate}.
 Convolutional Neural Networks (CNN) can also be used for autoregressive modeling.
 This is introduced in PixelCNN~\cite{van2016pixel,oord2016conditional} which outputs a conditional distribution at each image location.
 This is achieved by masking the convolutions to include only the valid context as defined by a specific set of pixels.
 In particular, each pixel is generated by conditioning on the previously generated pixels.
 The pixel generation is based on a specific fixed raster scan ordering, with pixels generated row by row, and pixel by pixel within each row.
 MaCow~\cite{ma2019macow} used masks in a fixed rotational ordering and stacked multiple layers of convolutional flows to capture a large receptive field.
 Figure~\ref{fig:mask_1} illustrates different mask orderings in PixelCNN and MaCow.

 Masked convolutions can be used to deal with the autoregressive nature of the inputs.
 Using the particular fixed orderings of PixelCNN or MaCow, however, can limit expressive dynamics.
 This has been alleviated by the recently proposed locally masked convolutions (LMConv)~\cite{jain2020locally}, which allow arbitrary orderings which can be tailored to a particular problem.
-In particular, we condition the output variables on the spatio-temporal features of the dynamic inputs by utilizing the LMConv masking strategy illustrated in Figure~\ref{fig:mask_1}.
+In particular, we condition the output variables on the spatio-temporal features of the dynamic inputs by tailoring the LMConv masking strategy for our method, as illustrated in Figure~\ref{fig:mask_1}.